Leanplum/Leanplum-Unity-SDK/README.md

 # Leanplum-Unity-SDK
+**Please refer to the active development branch develop to see the latest source code.**

 Native, iOS & Android Leanplum SDK for Unity3D.
 ## Installation
 - Make sure you have following [Homebrew](https://brew.sh) packages installed: